rolling-scopes-school/tasks/stage2/modules/typescript-advanced/README.md

 ## Module Overview 📚

-This module is designed for students to enhance their skills in TypeScript.
-It aims to provide an in-depth understanding of utility types for streamlined work with common types, configuring `tsconfig` effectively, and gaining knowledge in setting up builds using TypeScript.
+This module is designed to elevate students' proficiency in TypeScript and to deepen their expertise in key areas, covering topics such as utility types, tsconfig configuration, and advanced TypeScript features.
+By exploring topics like type guards, generics, utility types and advanced types techniques, students will acquire a well-rounded understanding of TypeScript features.
+This knowledge equips them with the tools to write more expressive, maintainable, and efficient code, fostering their ability to tackle complex real-world projects.

 ## Learning Objectives 🎯